Infantry weapons officer: History

-Gunners were the first warrant officers in the Marine Corps when Henry Lewis Hulbert became the first marine to pin on the Bursting Bombs on 24 March 1917.
+Gunners were the first warrant officers in the Marine Corps when John Francis Burnes and Henry Lewis Hulbert became the first marines to pin on the Bursting Bombs on 24 March 1917.
 Since that time the gunner designation has undergone many changes, including periods where no new gunners were made from 1943 to 1956, 1959 to 1964, and 1974 to 1988.
 These usually were the result of gunners being promoted to temporary commissioned officer status or changes in the laws governing the rank structure of the military.

-Throughout this time, few marines have been able to rightly call themselves "gunner", but though the list is short, it is filled with legends of the Old Corps such as:
+Throughout this time, some of the few marines who have become gunners include: